The Best Double Cleansing Routine For Every Skin Type, According To Experts

 If your skin often feels tight and looks flaky — especially after washing your face — you're likely dealing with a dry skin type.
 Thoroughly cleansing your skin without compromising hydration or the integrity of the skin barrier is key.
 With that in mind, cleansing balms make a good first step in your face-washing routine, as they’re effective at breaking down stubborn products without being harsh on the skin.

-Aesthetic Nurse Emma Wedgwood highly rates the Elemis Pro-Collagen Cleansing Balm, £49, for dry skin.
-This beauty editor's favourite is effective at removing makeup, sunscreen and the oils that accumulate on your skin throughout the day.
+Aesthetic Nurse Emma Wedgwood highly rates the Elemis Pro-Collagen Cleansing Balm, $69, for dry skin.
+This beauty editor's favorite is effective at removing makeup, sunscreen, and the oils that accumulate on your skin throughout the day.
 “The balm has a rich, luxurious texture that transforms into a silky oil as you massage it in,” she says.
 “It leaves my skin feeling soft, nourished and hydrated — never tight or stripped.”

-For the second step, Wedgwood recommends following up with the CeraVe Blemish Control Face Cleanser, £14.50, which works to cleanse deeper into the pores.
+For the second step, Wedgwood recommends following up with the CeraVe Acne Control Face Cleanser, $17.99, which works to cleanse deeper into the pores.
 This gel-to-foam contains 2% salicylic acid, an exfoliating ingredient that helps remove dead skin cells and clears out any buildup in your pores.
-“Salicylic acid is fantastic for addressing concerns like acne, clogged pores or uneven texture,” she adds.
+“Salicylic acid is fantastic for addressing concerns like acne, clogged pores, or uneven texture,” she adds.
 “It’s gentle enough for regular use since it’s formulated with ceramides and niacinamide, which help maintain and support your skin barrier.”

 If your skin is very dry, and you're not keen on foaming cleansers, consider a cream-based face wash instead.
-We love Skin + Me Cream Cleanser Sensitive Skin, £9, with moisturising glycerin and isoamyl cocoate.
+We love the Glow Recipe Avocado Ceramide Moisture Barrier Cleanser, $28, with moisturizing colloidal oatmeal and avocado oil.

 AdvertisementADVERTISEMENT